 Do you live in Wales?

-Our projects and services are designed to support people with a learning disability A learning disability is to do with the way someone's brain works.
-It makes it harder for someone to learn, understand or do things. to live the life they want to lead - to be more independent and play a bigger part in the community A community is the people and places in an area. .
+Our projects and services are designed to support people with a learning disability to live the life they want to lead - to be more independent and play a bigger part in the community .

 Some of our other projects